ColorlessSaber/python-projects/README.md

 <!-- Projects under repo -->
 ## Projects Under Repo
 ### Nice or Mean Game
-Created a simple game in Python using just functions to control the flow of the game.
+A simple game in Python using just functions to control the flow of the game.

+### Sqlite3 Project
+Created a Sqlite3 database and then scanned a list of pseudo file names, pulled out the ones that where text files and inserted them into the database.
+Desaturates the basic understanding of using a SQL library in Python.

 <p align="right">(<a href="#readme-top">Back To Top</a>)</p>